- Bicycle Accidents

 What to Do If You Are Involved in a Hit & Run

 Being involved in any car accident is typically a stressful and frightening experience; when the person who hit you doesn’t stop after the accident, the experience can be all the more overwhelming.
 If you were involved in a hit and run accident and, therefore, were unable to obtain the other person’s contact or insurance information, you may be wondering how you will be able to get compensation for your medical bills, vehicle repairs, and other damages.
+Our hit and run attorneys are here to help guide you through the claims process and help you recover any compensation you deserve.
+You don’t have to go through this alone.
+Call us now for help.

 Thankfully, there are options available to you.
 In Connecticut, you are required to have uninsured/underinsured motorist coverage as part of your auto insurance policy.
 This coverage protects you in the event that you are hit by another driver who does not have enough insurance or any insurance at all to cover the cost of your damages.